vdufloth/dotfiles/README.md

 # My Personal Dotfiles

-Backup and centralization of configuration files, bashcripts and usefull or repetitive commands
+Centralized backup of my configuration files, bashscripts, and other usefull or repetitive commands.